6 CRR-NY 201-2.1NY-CRR

 (27) Research and development activities.
 The primary purpose of such activities is to conduct research and development into processes and products, where such activities are conducted under the close supervision of technically trained personnel.
 Research and development activities do not include activities whose primary purpose is to produce commercial quantities of materials.

 (28) Responsible official.
-A president, vice president, secretary, treasurer, general partner, proprietor, principal executive officer, ranking elected official, or any other person who performs policy or decision making functions and is authorized to legally bind a corporation, partnership, sole proprietorship, or government entity which operates a facility that is subject to the provisions of this Part.
+A president, vice president, secretary, treasurer, general partner, proprietor, principal executive officer, ranking elected official, or any other person who performs policy or decision making functions and is authorized to legally bind a corporation, partnership, sole proprietorship, or government entity which owns or operates a facility that is subject to the provisions of this Part.
 Whenever the term responsible official is used in this Part or in any other regulations implementing title V of the act, it shall be deemed to refer to the “designated representative” with regard to all matters under title IV of the act.

 (29) Temporary emission source.